-Keep valuables in a safe and not ‘obvious’ hiding places
+Keep valuables in a safe and not in cupboards, shoeboxes and other ‘obvious’ hiding places

 Seasoned burglars know exactly where to look for valuables like cash, credit cards, and jewellery.
 While cupboards, wardrobes, shoeboxes, underwear drawers, and other similar places might seem as logical spots to hide your precious belongings, they are among the first places that a burglar will look.
 Investing in a safe is the only way to keep your valuables safe at all times.

 When it comes to safes, it is advised that they are secured to the floor or bolted to the wall otherwise they could become easy prey for burglars, especially if they are small.
 Plus, insurance companies will not cover the loss of any valuables as your insurance policy will be voided.
 Banham offers a wide range of safes in various sizes and with different cash ratings to cover your specific needs.

 Install a letterbox protector

 Preventing someone from entering your home could come down to something as simple as a letterbox protector.
 Usually overlooked by most homeowners, letterbox protectors can deny intruders access to your premises as burglars are known to utilise objects to manipulate locks or even retrieve your keys from the outside through the letterbox.

 There are some additional burglar-deterring security tips you should also consider:

 Join your neighbourhood watch.
 A security proactive neighbourhood is a significant burglar deterrent.

 Don’t let mail, flyers, and newspapers build up in a pile at your front door as this is a tipoff to burglars.